felixowens/simple-dataset-tools/image-edit-annotator/image_edit_annotator.md

 - Make impossible states unrepresentable, e.g use discriminated union state object rather than multiple states for managing request lifecycle.

 - Run build commands on fontend/backend to ensure no errors.
+- This project is in an experimental/WIP stage, don't worry about keeping things backwards compatible.
+Deleting existing code is perfectly fine.
+You can delete existing database data and modify the migrations and reset the db.